3. Encouraging individual reading

 Extensive or sustained silent reading (SSR) helps pupils become used to reading independently and at their own pace (which may be faster or slower than some of their classmates).
 The focus is on the whole story (or on a whole chapter if the story is a very long one) and on pupils’ personal responses to what they read.
 SSR can be done with a class reader, with a number of different books that pupils have chosen from a classroom or school library, or with newspapers and magazines (if pupils can manage these) – see Resource 4: Sustained silent reading.

 Case Study 3 and the Key Activity suggest ways to assess pupils’ progress as readers.
-(See also Key Resource Assessing earning.)
+(See also Key Resource: Assessing learning.)

 Case Study 3: Teachers’ experience of sustained silent reading

-A workshop was organised by the Reading Association of Nigeria (RAN) in Abuja to introduce teachers to sustained silent reading (SSR).
+A workshop was held in Naivasha, Kenya, to introduce teachers to sustained silent reading (SSR).
 It was explained that one of the main aims of SSR is to create a ‘culture of reading’ among pupils.